 You just don’t see Palestine on TV.

 And when you do, they’re calling it Gaza or the West Bank.
-Gaza, which is drastically different than the West Bank, but its reputation as a war-torn strip of land precedes it.
-The Palestine that we know is rich with culture and hospitality, yet tinged with sadness and despair.
+But the Palestine that we know is rich with culture and hospitality, yet tinged with sadness and despair.
 From the outside, it might seem like more of the latter two.
 But then you peel back a layer.

 *This itinerary is based on our previous experience with the region.
 Programs change every year based on the needs of our partners.
 This should give you a sense of what our program may look like.